VoltDB/voltdb/examples/fraud-detection/README.md

 ---------------------------
 Make sure "bin" inside the VoltDB kit is in your PATH.
 Then open a shell and go to the examples/fraud-detection directory, then execute the following commands to start the database:

-Make sure you have kafka running locally with `card_swipes` and `train_activity` topics.
+Make sure you have kafka (version 8) running locally with `card_swipes` and `train_activity` topics.
 If you have kafka running somewhere elase, modify deployment*.xml to point to connect location and run.sh train() function.

     ./run.sh server
     ./run.sh init